tpaidi/SER598-build-tools-tutorial/README.md

-## SER 598- Build tools tutorial
+## SER 598- Build tools demo
-# Build Tools Tutorial: Webpack and Rollup
+# Build Tools Demo: Webpack and Rollup

 Welcome to the **Build Tools Demo**!
 This demo explores the features, and usage of two popular build tools: **Webpack** and **Rollup**.
 You will gain practical experience by completing activities designed to reinforce your understanding.